 Where does Dave Grohl live?

 Dave Grohl resides primarily in Encino, Los Angeles, California.
-His spacious mansion reflects his rock ‘n’ roll spirit and offers a comfortable family environment.
+His spacious Dave Grohl house reflects his rock ‘n’ roll spirit and offers a comfortable family environment.

 What kind of car does Dave Grohl drive?